Dogs in Hot Cars: Essential Summer Safety Tips

 Use cooling mats or drape wet towels over your dog.
 Both provide instant relief from heat.

-Call emergency services immediately (000 in Australia, 911 in USA, 999 in UK)
+Call emergency services immediately (000 in Australia, 911 in the USA, 999 in the UK).

-Note the car's location, make, model, and registration
+Note the car's location, make, model, and registration.

-Find the owner—ask shops to make announcements
+Find the owner—ask shops to make announcements.

-Stay with the dog and monitor for heat stroke symptoms
+Stay with the dog and monitor for heat stroke symptoms.

-Take photos/videos documenting the situation
+Take photos/videos documenting the situation.

-In many countries, breaking a window to rescue a dog in distress may be legally justified, but always contact police first.
+In many countries, breaking a window to rescue a dog in distress may be legally justified, but always contact the police first.

-Dogs in Hot Cars - Summer Safety Guide Checklist
+Summer Safety Guide Checklist for Dogs

 Remember: If hot pavement is too hot for your hand for 7 seconds, it's too hot for your dog.
 When in doubt, stay indoors with air conditioning during extreme heat.